jmkng/zenin/README.md

 ![Zenin](../assets/1.png?raw=true)

 > [!Tip]
-> Additional images of the user interface are stored in the [Assets](https://github.com/jmkng/zenin/tree/assets) branch.
+> Find more images of the user interface in the [Assets](https://github.com/jmkng/zenin/tree/assets) branch.
 Feel free to provide feedback on the design.

 ## Summary

-> [!WARNING]
-> The information below may describe how something is *planned* to work, but because the project is young, the implementation may be a work in progress.
-A note will be left for these cases.

 Zenin is an infrastructure monitoring tool.
-It is something you can host on your own hardware (or not) to help you understand which of your services are considered "ok", which are "dead" and which may be in a degraded "warn" state.
+You set up monitors that perform some kind of job, and Zenin records the outcome.
+Several probes for checking remote services are included:

+- HTTP
+- ICMP
+- TCP

+Plugins are also supported, and Zenin can execute a plugin in response to the measurement that your monitor produces.

-It is an evolution of other tools like Nagios and Uptime Kuma.
+Zenin is an evolution of other tools like Nagios and Uptime Kuma.
+It has no runtime dependencies, everything is included in the binary.

 |            | Nagios              | Uptime Kuma        | Zenin                  |
 | ---------- | :-----------------: | :----------------: | :--------------------: |